 Tutorial: Azure Active Directory integration with Pacific Timesheet

 In this tutorial, you learn how to integrate Pacific Timesheet with Azure Active Directory (Azure AD).
 Integrating Pacific Timesheet with Azure AD provides you with the following benefits:

-- You can control in Azure AD who has access to Pacific Timesheet
+- You can control in Azure AD who has access to Pacific Timesheet.

-- You can manage your accounts in one central location - the Azure portal
+- You can manage your accounts in one central location - the Azure portal.

-If you want to know more details about SaaS app integration with Azure AD, see what is application access and single sign-on with Azure Active Directory.
+If you want to know more details about SaaS app integration with Azure AD, see What is application access and single sign-on with Azure Active Directory.
 If you don't have an Azure subscription, create a free account before you begin.

 To configure Azure AD integration with Pacific Timesheet, you need the following items:

-- A Pacific Timesheet single sign-on enabled subscription
+- Pacific Timesheet single sign-on enabled subscription

-In this tutorial, you test Azure AD single sign-on in a test environment.
-The scenario outlined in this tutorial consists of two main building blocks:
+In this tutorial, you configure and test Azure AD single sign-on in a test environment.

 Adding Pacific Timesheet from the gallery